lgactna/water-pouring-puzzle-solver/README.md

 I got angry enough at one of these that this one-day project was the result.

-This solver uses exhaustive search (with memoization) - it's inefficient but it works.
+This solver uses exhaustive search (with partial memoization) - it's inefficient but it works.

 ## Usage
 1. eee